HaleighElkins/Note-Taker/README.md

 ## Credits

-My Tutor Dru Sanchez helped with adding the extra index.js files to my routes to help route out properly.
+My Tutor Dru Sanchez helped with adding the extra index.js files to my routes and api to help route out properly and correctly.

 Routes :